Primary research interests:

 model selection.

-mathematical objects I study have shifted, my approach
+objects I study have shifted, my approach remains the

-the same.
-In both areas, I combine geometry and
+same.
+In both areas, I combine geometry and dynamical

 - Dynamical Systems.